Rocscience/rs2-scripting/README.md

 ## Unit Testing

 To ensure the project's functionality and maintain code quality, a test suite using the `unittest` framework has been implemented.
 The documentation for `unittest` can be found at the following link: https://docs.python.org/3/library/unittest.html
-Before running the tests, make sure you have installed the RS2 library as explained in the [Build](#build) section.

 ### Creating Unit Tests
 **Directory Structure:**